 The project has the capacity to serve 125 people in 59 households and significantly expands the number of beds immediately available to survivors fleeing domestic violence in Louisville, where current victim services providers report that existing shelters operate at full capacity every night.

 All referrals will come from the Louisville Continuum of Care’s Common Assessment Team, and households of any composition can be served, regardless of the gender of the head of household, and regardless of whether the head of household is single or accompanied by children.
-We are committed to the Housing First approach, meaning that referrals will not be screened out due to challenges such as history of substance use, lack of income, criminal history, or found in a lease.
+We are committed to the Housing First approach, meaning that referrals will not be screened out due to challenges such as history of substance use, lack of income, criminal history, or other prerequisites not found in a typical lease.

 St. Vincent de Paul Louisville partners with individuals and families in crisis and helps them navigate a path to stabilize their lives and reach their full potential.
 We are accredited by the Council on Accreditation, in recognition of the professional, trauma-informed services we provide.
 More information is available at svdplou.org.

+Catholic Charities of Louisville is the social services arm of the Archdiocese of Louisville and a member of Catholic Charities USA.
+Founded in 1939, Catholic Charities provides services to people in need, advocates for justice in social structures, and calls the entire church and others of good will to do the same.

 For more information, contact David Sharpe, Marketing and Communications Coordinator, at (502) 301-8670, or mobile (502) 387-0328; dsharpe@svdplou.org.

 ###